 In the “Appearance” tab, select “Ant” in ‘Applications’ and the ‘Shell’ section.
 Click OK.

 You should immediately see the new sparkling theme settings taking into effect.
-I suggest to log out and log in again for complete shell integration to take place.
+I suggest logging out and log in again for complete shell integration to take place.
 Enjoy!